ANLAB-KAIST/usnetd/README.md

 # TODO

-* Manually add local MAC to list of own MACs for testing with pkt-gen on netmap pipes
 * Multiple entries for static configuration of netmap pipes as IPC channels
 * Support static configuration for Unix domain sockets as packet IPC channels
 * Handle broadcast and multicast packets